StackExchange/stack-blog/README.md

 layout: post
 title: [title of your post]
 author: [your author id]
-draft: [true or false, will hide the post from any display lists]
+draft: [true or false, will hide the post from any display lists.
+If not a draft, you can also remove this whole line]
 hero: [url of a high quality hero image to be used for your post.
 Optional, you can remove this whole line]
 source: [url of the original post so a source banner will be added to the post.
 Optional, you can remove this whole line]
 tags: [what channel this post belongs to (engineering/company), and any related tags, required]